 Yes, I accept there are monumental challenges, but they also earn the big bucks to handle those challenges.
 It should at least be accountable in some small way to the publishers that produce the content it uses to make profits.

 It should also be accountable because there is currently no mechanism to tell if Google is introducing bias into its search results to boost its own revenue – I’m not saying it does this, but there’s no way to tell.

-Perhaps it is time for all webmasters, bloggers, and SMEs to unite into a "Webmasters' Union" in order to ensure fair and equitable treatment from Google.
+Perhaps it is time for all online SMBs to unite into a "Webmasters' Union" that ensures fair and equitable treatment from Google.